nextstrain/augur/DEPRECATED.md

 will go away in a future major version of Augur.
 They are currently still available for backwards compatibility, but should not be used in new code.

+## `augur filter` option `--non-nucleotide`, `augur subsample` keyword `non_nucleotide`

+*Deprecated in version 34.0.0 (April 2026).
+Planned for removal October 2026 or after.*

+Please now use `augur filter --exclude-invalid` or keyword `exclude_invalid` in a subsampling YAML.
+This change in language was motivated by Augur's support for Amino Acid sequences.

 ## `augur filter` options `--output` and `-o`

 *Deprecated in version 29.1.0.
 Planned for removal October 2025 or after.*